Consent

 Why do I need to download this app?

 This app enables us to receive physical activity data from your device as well as starting the Geolocation component of the study.
+Please download the app and start the location tracking on the day prompted.
+This will allow us to display the data in our LAVA tool on time.
 You will be able to see your movements at end of the study via our LAVA tool (please see below).

 How do I download the app?